octomix/josson/README.md

 ### Jossons

+- Is a template engine to fill in placeholders and generate text output.
+- Support XML and HTML escaping.
-- Query data from multiple JSON datasets.
+- Resolve template placeholder by querying data from multiple Josson objects.
+- Resolve template placeholder from external data source on demand.
 - Join two JSON datasets to build a new dataset.
-- Resolve template placeholder from external data source on demand.
+- Can be used to build a rule engine.
 - I used Jossons to generate millions of SMS/Email notifications during the first year.
-- I used Jossons to generate reports that retrieve data from MongoDB directly without writing a line of code.
+- I used Jossons to generate plain text and csv reports that retrieve data from MongoDB directly.
-- Can be used to build a rule engine.
+  All definitions are stored in template document.
+No need to write extra program coding for different report.

 ## Table of Contents